Mindfulness-Based Stress Reduction (MBSR) in Columbus & Worthington, Ohio | Compassionate Mind Join the Interest List

 Do I need prior experience with mindfulness or meditation?

 No prior experience is necessary.
-MBSR is specifically designed to be accessible to complete beginners while also offering depth for those with existing practice.
+MBSR is specifically designed to be accessible to complete beginners while also offering depth for those with an existing practice.

 How much time does the course require?